WinfredOK/hello-world/README.md

 # hello-world

-My first repository in GitHub
+My first repository in GitHub!

+I love :coffee:, :pizza:, and :dancer:.

+I'm studying Android.

+Taking exercise in gym and jogging in park.